Skip Navigation LinksMaternal-Suicide-Prevention

 • New onset of mental health condition during or after pregnancy

-• Exposure to violence/trauma (physical, sexual or emotional), intimate partner violence or incarceration
+• History of exposure to violence/trauma (physical, sexual or emotional), intimate partner violence or incarceration

 • Recent pregnancy loss, loss of a child or a loved one